jagrvargen/holbertonschool-higher_level_programming/0x03-python-data_structures/README.md

 10. 10-divisible_by_2.py - Finds all multiples of two in a list.
 Returns a new list with True or False depending on whether the integer at a given position is a multiple of 2.

 11. 11-delete_at.py - Deletes the item at a given index in a list.

+12. 12-switch.py - Switches the values of two variables.